sidhant007/CS2040C/lab04/README.md

   TBA
 </details>

 Q) We know that a Priority Queue is internally implemented using a max heap.
 For PS2 D, a lot of you implemented your own "max heap" and the general approach was that each node should have "2 children".
 That is why it is known as "binary heap".
 But let us say we make a "ternary heap", i.e in this heap each node will have 3 children each.
 Then what will be the time complexity per push() and per erase() ?
-Would this be better than the binary tree in any aspect ?
+Would this be better than the binary heap in any aspect (time / space / ... ) ?

 Or you can try to calculate the time complexity for a  more generic version of a "k-ary heap" where each node has "k children".